openregister/specification/content/data-model/auditability.md

 There are a few types of [digital proofs](/glossary/digital-proof/), each one of them supports proving a different trait on a Register.
-The “Register proof” to [verify the register](#register-verification), the “Entry proof” to [verify an entry in the log](#entry-verification), the “Consistency proof” to [verify that two registers of different sizes are consistent](#consistency-verification) and the “Record proof” to [verfiy an entry is the latest for its key](#record-verification).
+The “Register proof” to [verify the register](#register-verification), the “Entry proof” to [verify an entry in the log](#entry-verification)and the “Consistency proof” to [verify that two registers of different sizes are consistent](#consistency-verification).

 ## Register verification